tseyongg/de-career-coach/case-study-1/README.md

 ### Task 3

 For task 3, 3 tables will be output in your terminal, `Original Rating Statistics`, `Standardized Rating Statistics`, and `Final Summary Statistics`.
+This showcases the iterative analytical process I took.

 `Original Rating Statistics`